openmelody/mt-plugin-atompub/README.markdown

 The uploaded image is available at the URL given as the `src` attribute of the Media Link Entry's `content` element.

-The AtomPub plugin does not provide the ability to replace the file at this time, so the Media Link Entry will not include an `edit-media` link.
+As the AtomPub plugin does not provide the ability to replace the file for an existing Asset, the Media Link Entry will not include an `edit-media` link.

 ### Associating images with blog entries ###